gokceneraslan/MQAP/README.rst

                             Training set in CSV format.
 Class labels must be at the last column.
       -o OUTPUT, --output OUTPUT
-                            RandomForest output file in pickle format.
+                            RandomForest output file in Joblib format.
       -n NTREES, --ntrees NTREES
                             Number of trees in the forest.
 Default: 100

-Trained RandomForest instance is saved into the output file in pickle format so that the next step (:code:`predict` command) can use it to predict assessment scores of a new model file in PDB format.
+Trained RandomForest instance is saved into the output file in Joblib format so that the next step (:code:`predict` command) can use it to predict assessment scores of a new model file in PDB format.
 Number of trees in the random forest can also be specified using :code:`--ntrees/-n` parameter.

 :code:`predict` command requires a new model file of which assesment scores will be computed.
-Another required parameter is the random forest file in pickle format.
+Another required parameter is the random forest file in Joblib format.
 Output is the structural features as well as the predicted class labels.